 One benefit of using a carrier is that you are dealing directly with the company (and maybe even the person) who will be transporting your vehicle, essentially eliminating the “middle man.”

 It’s important to keep in mind that some carriers may not be able to transport an auto since licensing and legal requirements differ from state to state.
-Dealing strictly with a carrier can sometimes limit you in terms of availability, method of transport and time of delivery.
+Dealing strictly with a carrier can sometimes limit you in terms of availability, a method of transport and time of delivery.
 Dealing directly with a carrier can sometimes mean a higher cost because of the lack of competing bids for the service.

 Auto Transport Companies That Are Brokers and Carriers